michaelkeevildown/neo4j-super-node/ARTICULATION_POINTS.md

                           (removal splits graph)
 ```

-When a single email, phone, or SSN connects unrelated customer groups, it's typically **dirty data** - not fraud.
+When a single email, phone, or SSN connects unrelated customer groups, it's typically **dirty data** - not a real connection.

-## 🎯 Why This Matters for Fraud Detection
+## 🎯 Why This Matters for Data Quality

 ### The Problem with Traditional Approaches